In this world of cut-throat competition where businesses grow in a blink of an eye, trade mark litigation is sometimes unavoidable.

 Our trade mark lawyers have run and won multiple brand infringement cases.
 With immense knowledge and expertise our litigators are prepared to handle all aspects of trade mark litigation -- whether the dispute involves gathering information for a trade mark infringement case, filing a trade mark strategically, representing our client in court, offering legal counsel during trial proceedings or mediation and dispute resolution.

 We represent businesses of all sizes and from all industries.
-Whether you are a startup filing for critical, early-stage marks or an established business defending a an established brand name, we can assist.
+Whether you are a startup filing for critical, early-stage marks or an established business defending an established brand name, we can assist.
 We deliver what we promise.

 Don’t just take our word for it.
-Browse through our testimonials to see what clients have to say about EAGLEGATE lawyers.
+Browse through our testimonials to see what clients have to say about EAGLEGATE Lawyers.

 Trade mark owners must take action immediately if they believe their marks are being infringed.

 Allowing infringers to continue can lead to misleading conduct and confusion in the industry and cause the infringer to believe they can continue the infringement.
-Therefore, it is important that when you detect a case of trade mark infringement, you hire trade mark lawyers and stop the infringer from using your mark and reputation.
+Therefore, it is important that when you detect a case of trade mark infringement, you engage trade mark lawyers and stop the infringer from using your mark and reputation.

 As a first step we can assess the infringement and send a letter of demand to the infringer putting them on notice of the infringement.
 If the infringer doesn’t acknowledge the letter and continues using the trade mark, then we can demand compensation for the infringement and bring an action in Court for an injunction and to obtain damages or an account of profits from the infringement.